-Personal loans from the same bank can be offered at different rates to the different customers because it depends on the reason of the loan as well as on the time period of repayment of personal loan.
+Personal loans from the same bank can be offered at different rates to the different customers because it depends on the reason for the loan as well as on the time period of repayment of personal loans.
 This is because the banks determine their interest rates which are based on the individual’s profile and other details.

 - Personal loans are unsecured loans where an individual does not have to provide any collateral with the financial institution from which he borrows.

 - As compared to the secured loans the unsecured loans are usually more expensive.